okwolo/okwolo/README.md

 ));
 ````

+# State Management

+The only way to modify the state once it is set is by using `setState` or by calling an action using the `act` function.

-To change the state of the app, `setState` can be used.
-This will re-render the layout with the new state.
+Calling `setState` will re-render the layout with the new state.

 `app.setState(newState)`

 ````javascript
 app.setState(['peach', 'strawberry', 'banana']);
 ````

-# State Management

-The only way to modify the state once it is set is by using `setState` or by calling an action using the `act` function.

 Actions can be defined with the app's `use` function.